eskil/authed_app/README.md

  end
 ```

+There's no `/logout`, since [JWT tokens don't work like that](http://stackoverflow.com/questions/21978658/invalidating-json-web-tokens).
+The
-The routes now look like this.
+routes now look like this.

 ```bash
 $ mix phoenix.routes